Filters

 When the heat is on, lightweight Lucknowi kurtis are a wardrobe staple.
 Known for intricate chikankari embroidery and lovely floral motifs, the airy feel of these kurtis is perfect for hot weather.

-For an eye-catching daytime look, you can choose Lucknowi kurtis in citrus shades like lemon yellow, lime green, tangerine orange, or hot pink.
+For an eye-catching daytime look, you can choose kurtis in citrus shades like lemon yellow, lime green, tangerine orange, or hot pink.
 These fun colors keep your outfit feeling fresh when temperatures climb.
 Pair a vibrant yellow short kurta with white palazzos for a modern twist on tradition.
-Contrast the brightness with a navy blue Lucknowi chikankari dupatta.
+Contrast the brightness with a navy blue chikankari dupatta.

 Deep jewel tones like ruby red, emerald green, royal purple, and sapphire blue also make stunning summer statements.
 A ruby red Lucknowi kurta set with intricate white thread embroidery radiates traditional bridal glamour.
 For an everyday jewel-toned look, don a mid-length purple Lucknowi kurti over white jeans, with a pair of juttis to complete the ensemble.